 - Selling devices as a service — you can sell a device including monitoring and maintenance services by subscription.

 Industry 4.0: how it works

 No better way to understand Industry 4.0 than create it.
-We at Softarex Technologies, Inc. prepared a small prototype of the in-door air quality control system as an example of Industry 4.0 capabilities.
+We at Softarex Technologies, Inc. prepared a small prototype of the indoor air quality control system as an example of Industry 4.0 capabilities.
 Let’s call it simply “The system”.
 The most interesting thing, in this case, is that system can be created and scaled easily.
 For prototyping, an ordinary Lego kit was used.
 The system itself is a set of devices communicating via a central server.
 The server is the “command center” for the entire system and is responsible for its correct operation.
-To make it more convenient the system also has a portal for users who want monitor the system status online.
+To make it more convenient the system also has a portal for users who want to monitor the system status online.

 The system demonstrates an approach where a network unites both devices developed from scratch and existing devices retrofitted to support communications with the server.
-It helps to demonstrate the viability of Industry 4.0 approach, which states that it is unnecessary to renew the entire hardware base – instead, existing hardware can be upgraded to support network connectivity and remote management functionality.
-Apart from this usage of relatively cheap, compact and autonomous components makes the transition to the Industry 4.0 paradigm affordable and efficient.
+It helps to demonstrate the viability of the Industry 4.0 approach, which states that it is unnecessary to renew the entire hardware base — instead, existing hardware can be upgraded to support network connectivity and remote management functionality.
+Apart from this usage of relatively cheap, compact, and autonomous components makes the transition to the Industry 4.0 paradigm affordable and efficient.

-The system includes following components:
+The system includes the following components:

 - Central server

 - Mobile phone with a camera for taking pictures and sending them to the printer

 The core of the system is a server that is used for manufacturing process control.
 The server receives print requests from the operator.
 A person takes photos by mobile phone and then sends them to the printer.
 In case there are no available printers, photos are added to the queue till one becomes available.
 The status of each request and the current queue can be viewed on the operator’s portal.